microchip-pic-avr-examples/pic16f13145-spi-ws2812-mplab-mcc/README.md

 ## Summary

-This example demonstrates the capabilities of the CLB, a CIP, that controls and manipulates the transmitted data through the SPI to power-up a WS2812 matrix in a desired pattern.
+This example demonstrates the capabilities of the CLB, a CIP, that controls and manipulates the transmitted data through the SPI to power up a WS2812 matrix in a desired pattern.

 <br>